talksik/blog/_posts/2024-03-07-why-iphones-are-poorly-designed.md

 ---

 ## Contrarian view
-In this post, I will propose a thought experiment and try to keep it concise.
+In this post, I will propose a thought experiment regarding digital communication.

-You see, smartphones and phones in general have the main goal of enabling `communication between humans`.
+You see, the goal for smartphones was to enable `communication between humans`.
 Overtime, our devices have become utility devices, where `human to human commz` is last on the priority list.

 ### Breaking it down
 Think about how many steps it will take for you to get to your friend/coworker "Jimmy" with your iPhone.

 #### 1. Unlock your phone